tracysteinberg/tracy-steinberg_pda/README.md

 > Testing Exercises

 These are the testing exercises listed on the Implementation and Testing checklist that students are given at the start of the course.

-IMPORTANT: Students should download the testing exercises to their computers and follow the directions and complete the exercises.
-The exercises should be saved in the PDA folder they created on their desktop in the first week.
-These will be collected by the Assessor’s using a USB.
+IMPORTANT: Students will complete these exercises later in the course.
+Do not complete these exercises until they have been explained and introduced by the instructors.

 > Student Checklists